Beer City USA

-Biltmore Brewing Company (1 Approach Rd., Biltmore Estate, 828-225-1333, www.biltmore.com) sells a line of Biltmore Estate beers called Cedric, supposedly named after one of the Vanderbilt family dogs.
-However, the beer is not brewed by Biltmore locally but by another company for Biltmore.
+Biltmore Brewing Company (1 Antler Bill Rd., Biltmore Estate, South Asheville, 828-225-1333, www.biltmore.com) sells a small line of Biltmore Estate beers called Cedric, supposedly named after one of the Vanderbilt family dogs.

-Blue Mountain Pizza and Brewpub (55 N. Main St., Weaverville, 828-658-8778, www.bluemountainpizza.com), a Weaverville bar that recently added brewing, specializes in Belgian and American ales.
+Blue Mountain Pizza and Brewpub (55 N. Main St., Weaverville, 828-658-8778, www.bluemountainpizza.com), a Weaverville bar and pizza place that added brewing, specializes in Belgian and American ales.
 The bar has live music many nights.

 Brevard Brewing Company (63 East Main St., Brevard, 828-885-2101, www.brevard-brewing.com) says it is the only brewery in the area to specialize in producing lagers.
 It does German-style lagers but also brews some American ales.